Cambodia Itinerary: The best route through Cambodia in just 2 weeks

 How to travel Cambodia

 Before actually getting to the best route through Cambodia in just 2 weeks, another question needs to be answered: How do you even travel Cambodia?
-Just like any other country in South East Asia, there are two main means of transportation – the bus and the motorbike.
+Just like any other country in South East Asia, there are two main means of transportation: bus and motorbike.

 For travellers, the most common way to travel the route through Cambodia is by bus.
 You will find the main routes connecting the popular spots throughout the country.
 From Phnom Penh to Siem Reap, from Siem Reap to Kampot or to Sihanoukville – you can be sure that you will find a bus bringing you to your next destination.